hengli/camodocal/README.md

    The camera-model parameter takes one of the following three values: pinhole, mei, and kannala-brandt.

 3. Extrinsic calibration ([src/examples/extrinsic_calib.cc] [3])

+   Note: Extrinsic calibration requires the use of a vocabulary tree.
+The vocabulary data
+         corresponding to 64-bit SURF descriptors can be found in data/vocabulary/surf64.yml.gz.
+         This file has to be located in the directory from which you run the executable.

   [1]: https://github.com/hengli/camodocal/blob/master/src/examples/intrinsic_calib.cc "src/examples/intrinsic_calib.cc"
   [2]: https://github.com/hengli/camodocal/blob/master/src/examples/stereo_calib.cc "src/examples/stereo_calib.cc"